cornell-colab/SGFDH-2021/W8. Storytelling/Storytelling Game Plan.md

 #### Optional Background Resources for Storytelling
 * Kurt Vonnegut, The shapes of stories (~5min) - https://www.youtube.com/watch?v=oP3c1h8v2ZQ
+* D'Ignazio, Catherine & Lauren Klein.
+(2020). ["On Rational, Scietific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints"](https://data-feminism.mitpress.mit.edu/pub/5evfe9yd/release/3) and ["The Numbers Don't Speak for Themselves"](https://data-feminism.mitpress.mit.edu/pub/czq9dfs5/release/2) in [_Data Feminism_](https://data-feminism.mitpress.mit.edu/), an open source book from MIT Press.
+(All of the chapters are great.)
 * Zak, Paul J., Why Your Brain Loves Good Storytelling; Harvard Business Review; October 28, 2014; https://hbr.org/2014/10/why-your-brain-loves-good-storytelling Retrieved 2020-06-05
 * Garr Williams - Presentation Zen
   * https://www.presentationzen.com/
   * https://www.youtube.com/watch?time_continue=5&v=YbV3b-l1sZs
 * [The Storytelling Brain: How Neuroscience Stories Help Bridge the Gap between Research and Society](https://www.jneurosci.org/content/39/42/8285); Susana Martinez-Conde, Robert G. Alexander, Deborah Blum, Noah Britton, Barbara K. Lipska, Gregory J. Quirk, Jamy Ian Swiss, Roel M. Willems, Stephen L. Macknik;  Journal of Neuroscience 16 October 2019, 39 (42) 8285-8290; DOI: 10.1523/JNEUROSCI.1180-19.2019
 * Chip Heath and Dan Heath, Made to Stick: Why Some Ideas Survive and Others Die - https://newcatalog.library.cornell.edu/catalog/9756439; Chapter 6: Stories

+### After the Session
+* [Sign up for an Individual Meeting](https://cornell.app.box.com/notes/822753744499) with Michelle and Eliza
+* Write a reflection on one of the following:
+* * Do you anticipate using a text analysis method for your project this summer?
+Will it be a method related to term frequency and concordances (like we practiced in Voyant), a method related to supervised machine learning (like NER), or a method related to unsupervised machine learning (like topic modeling)?
+What questions do you have about text analysis methods?
+* * Do you anticipate telling stories with your data or sources this summer?
+What type of story to want to tell?
+What do you want to include?
+What do you want to avoid?
+What questions do you have?
+* Dive into your data and your projects!